chenxingqiang/secret-learn/doc/governance.rst

 * **Communication Team**
-  Members of the communication team help with outreach and communication for jax-sklearn.
-The goal of the team is to develop public awareness of jax-sklearn, of its features and usage, as well as branding.
+  Members of the communication team help with outreach and communication for secret-learn.
+The goal of the team is to develop public awareness of secret-learn, of its features and usage, as well as branding.

-  For this, they can operate the jax-sklearn accounts on various social networks and produce materials.
+  For this, they can operate the secret-learn accounts on various social networks and produce materials.
 They also have the required rights to our blog repository and other relevant accounts and platforms.